M3tanym/ben-blog/src/pages/demo.md

 emoji and special characters:  🏙️🏕🛫🥏🚲 &euro;&copy; :pizza:

 blockquote text:
-> “This is the real secret of life — to be completely engaged with what you are doing
+> "This is the real secret of life — to be completely engaged with what you are doing
 > in the here and now.
-And instead of calling it work, realize it is play.”
+And instead of calling it work, realize it is play."
+>
 > ― Alan Watts

 lists and links: